TomNisbet/sap-plus/docs/_docs/design-900-template.md

 When the schematic is complete, delete andyunused signal labels on the bus connectors and mark them as no-connect.
 This will prevent errors from being flagged in KiCad's Electrical Rules Check (ERC).

+**Note:** Rather than being connected left-to-left and right-to-right, the interconnects have the inner pins connected and the outer pins connected.
+A module needing 8 or fewer connections could populate a smaller 1x8 connector at the outermost edge of the board instead of the 2x8 to save space.
+{: .notice--danger}

 ## Prototype Module